Global fluctuations for Multiple Orthogonal Polynomial Ensembles: Introduction

 \subsection{Nearest neighbor recurrences}

 The main tool that we will use is the nearest neighbor recurrence relations for multiple orthogonal polynomials.
-Similarly to the case of standard orthogonal polynomials on the real line, for each family of multiple orthogonal polynomials (from a perfect system) there exist coefficients $ \{a_{\vec k,j}\}_{\vec k \in \mathbb N^m}$ and $\{b_{\vec k,j}\}_{\vec k\in \mathbb N^m}$ such that
+Similarly to the case of standard orthogonal polynomials on the real line, for each family of multiple orthogonal polynomials (from a perfect system) there exist coefficients $ \{a_{\vec k,j}\}_{\vec k \in \mathbb Z_{\ge0}^m}$ and $\{b_{\vec k,j}\}_{\vec k\in \mathbb Z_{\ge0}^m}$ such that

-where $\{\vec e_j\}_{j=1}^m$ denotes the standard canonical basis of $\mathbb R^m$.
+holds for every $1\le \ell \le m$, where $\{\vec e_j\}_{j=1}^m$ denotes the standard canonical basis of $\mathbb R^m$.
 Equations~\eqref{eq:nearest_neighbor} are called the \emph{nearest neighbor recurrence relations}, see~\cite{Ismail, VanAssche11}.
 If we subtract two of these relations with $\ell=r$ and $\ell=s$, we arrive at the equality

 for $1 \leq r,s \leq m$.
 Note that for $m=1$ these relations are obsolete, so they are a particular feature for multiple orthogonal polynomials.

 In concrete examples, the coefficients may be explicitly computed.
 There are families of multiple orthogonal polynomials corresponding to all of the classical orthogonal polynomials (Hermite, Laguerre, Jacobi, Charlier,\\ Krawtchouk, Meixner, Hahn), and for these, there are explicit expressions in the literature \cite{ACV,BK,HV,NS,NV, Ismail,VanAssche11}.